Pharr police: 3 arrested in homicide investigation

 - • Juan Eduardo Melendez - Capital Murder, Aggravated Assault, and Engaging in Criminal Activity

-Pharr police say Quintanilla was wanted on charges of continuous sexual assault of a child and assault family violence.
+Pharr police say Quintanilla had an arrest warrant in an unrelated case for continuous sexual assault of a child and assault family violence.